Burren Landscape Photography

 The Burren Light & Land Project

-Aburrenlight is a fine art photography project dedicated to the unique light, limestone and atmosphere of the Burren in the west of Ireland.
-Through slow observation and careful composition, each image explores the relationship between land, weather and time in one of Ireland’s most distinctive landscapes.
+Aburrenlight is a fine art landscape photography project exploring the unique light, limestone and atmosphere of the Burren in County Clare, west of Ireland.
+Through slow observation and careful composition, each image reveals the relationship between land, weather and time in one of Ireland’s most distinctive landscapes.

 The collection includes open and limited edition Burren landscape photography prints, produced to archival standards and available in a range of sizes.
 Alongside print sales, Aburrenlight also offers photography experiences, sharing stories, tips and advice for those who wish to explore the Burren creatively and deepen their understanding of light and place in this beautiful part of Ireland.